A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-The situation of the Church has changed again and again through its 2000-year history.
-In the beginning were periods of persecution and violence; these gave way to a settled period and gradual growth.
-The Church has enjoyed times of strong political support and even political power, and times of threat and decline.
-At times it has engaged in war to safeguard its position of dominance, and it has distanced itself from political power at other times.
-The ebbs and flows of the Church’s understanding of itself and its role in the world are fascinating.
+The situation of the Church has changed frequently throughout its 2,000-year history.
+The beginning witnessed periods of persecution and violence; these gave way to a settled period and gradual growth.
+The Church has enjoyed times of strong political support and even political power, as well as times of threat and decline.
+It has also engaged in war to safeguard its position of dominance, and it has distanced itself from political power at other times.
+The ebbs and flows of how the Church understands itself and its role in the world are fascinating.

-• Explore the changing role of the Church over the centuries.
-Can you identify times when the guidance of the Holy Spirit could have been better sought?
-Can you identify times when the guidance of the Spirit led the Church in new ways?
+• Explore how the Church's role has changed over the centuries.
+Can you identify times when the Holy Spirit's guidance could have been sought more effectively?
+Can you identify times when the Holy Spirit's guidance led the Church in new ways?

-• You could discuss the Second Vatican Council and the Church’s self-understanding as articulated in the documents of the council.
+• You could discuss the Second Vatican Council and the Church’s self-understanding as articulated in the council's documents.

-• Vatican II spoke of how God, who spoke in the past, ‘continues to converse’ with the Church (Dei Verbum §8).
-Through the Plenary Council in 2021, the Catholic Church in Australia has sought to enter more intensely into that divine–human dialogue.
-What are the challenges facing the Church today, and where do you think the guidance of the Spirit is needed now?
+• The Second Vatican described how God, who spoke in the past, ‘continues to converse’ with the Church (Dei Verbum §8).
+Through the Plenary Council in 2021, the Catholic Church in Australia has sought to enter more intensely that Divine–human dialogue.
+What are the challenges that the Church faces today, and where do you think the Holy Spirit's guidance is needed now?

 • Reflect on the leadership of Pope Francis.
-In what directions is he leading his flock?
+In what direction is he leading his flock?
 How should we follow?

 Symbols and images

-In the gospels, Jesus promises many times to send the Holy Spirit to be a guide and a help to his followers after his ascension.
-What do you think the role of the Holy Spirit is in the life of the Church today and in your own life?
+In the gospels, Jesus promises many times to send the Holy Spirit to guide and help his followers after his ascension.
+What do you think is the Holy Spirit's role in the life of the Church and in your own life today?

 Living the Word